numbas/editor/docs/exam/reference.rst

         If ticked, the student will be shown the maximum attainable score for each question and part.

     Show answer state?
-        If ticked, then when the student submits an answer an icon will be displayed to let the student know if their answer was marked correct, partially correct or incorrect.
+        If ticked, then when the student submits an answer an icon will be displayed to let the student know if their answer was marked correct, partially correct or incorrect, and feedback messages will be displayed underneath.

     Allow reveal answer?
         If ticked, then the :guilabel:`Reveal answer` button is enabled on each question.